ml6team/fondant/docs/components/components.md

 - **Reusable components** can be used out of the box and can be loaded from the fondant component registry
-- **Custom components** are completely defined and implemented by the user
+- **Custom components** are completely defined and implemented by the user.
+There are two ways to define a custom component:
+  - **Lightweight Python Components**: Create a component from a self-contained Python function.
+  This is the easiest way to create a custom component.
+It allows you to define a component without having to build a custom docker image or defining a component specification.
+  - **Containerized Python Components**: You can build your code into a docker image and write an accompanying component specification that refers to it.
+This is used for more complex components that require additional dependencies (e.g. GPU support).

 ### Reusable components

-Reusable components are out of the box components from the Fondant hub that you can easily add to your pipeline:
+Reusable components are out of the box containerized python components from the Fondant hub that you can easily add to your pipeline:

 ```python